Chapter Six - US Securities Exchange - pink herring

 Rod then stated that he wanted me to follow him to the left side of the foyer.
 When we did this he then directed my attention to a male person seated on a sofa opposite our seat.
 He then told me that the person had been following him around the city all morning.
 At this stage Rod was becoming visibly upset and I had to calm him down.Rod kept on saying that he couldn't believe in what was happening to him.
 I had to again calm him down".

 One particularly alarming event was the intimidation of Detective Sergeant Rod Keuris, who was part of the Australian Major Fraud Group.
 Sadly, this man left the force – his career – shortly after.
-File 517 in https://www.absentjustice.com/download.php... shows two statutory declarations: one by an ex-Telstra senior protective officer; the other from Bob Hynninen, another COT case.
-Both statements describe the anguish experienced by this senior detective sergeant who was investigating alleged fraud within Telstra during the COT arbitrations and the fears he had after being subjected to intimidation.
+File 517 in https://www.absentjustice.com/download.php... shows two statutory declarations: one by an ex-Telstra senior protective officer and the other from Bob Hynninen, another COT case.
+Both statements describe the anguish experienced by this senior detective sergeant investigating alleged fraud within Telstra during the COT arbitrations and his fears after being subjected to intimidation.

-Points 21 and 22 in Mr Direen's witness statement he states while he was a Telstra employee, he had cause to investigate: “… suspected illegal interference to telephone lines at the Portland exchange” but, when he “… made inquiries by telephone back to Melbourne (he) was told not to get involved and that it was being handled by another area of Telstra” and that ... the Cape Bridgewater complainant was a part of the COT cases”.
+Points 21 and 22 in Mr Direen's witness statement, he states while he was a Telstra employee, he had cause to investigate: “… suspected illegal interference to telephone lines at the Portland exchange” but, when he “… made inquiries by telephone back to Melbourne (he) was told not to get involved and that another area of Telstra was handling it” and that “... the Cape Bridgewater complainant was a part of the COT cases”.

-Consider: if this feeling of being got at by the Telstra Corporation can reduce a fully trained senior police officer to this condition, just think how this continual and unaddressed harassment by Telstra officials left the COT cases during and after their government-endorsed arbitrations (for example, exhibit 501 in https://www.absentjustice.com/download.php...).
-No COTs were ever offered counseling or apologised to by the government, which, remember, still owned Telstra when this harassment certainly in my case began in an official government endorsed arbitration and during an Australian Federal Police investigation and continued well past the Major Fraud Group investigations of 1998 and 2001 as well as the Senate investigations between 26 September 1997 and March 1999 - Senators Speak Out
+Consider: if this feeling of being got at by the Telstra Corporation can reduce a fully trained senior police officer to this condition, think how this continual and unaddressed harassment by Telstra officials left the COT cases during and after their government-endorsed arbitrations (for example, exhibit 501 in https://www.absentjustice.com/download.php...).
+No COTs were ever offered to counsel or apologised to by the government, which, remember, still owned Telstra when this harassment certainly, in my case, began in an official government-endorsed arbitration and during an Australian Federal Police investigation and continued well past the Major Fraud Group investigations of 1998 and 2001 as well as the Senate investigations between 26 September 1997 and March 1999 - Senators Speak Out.

-It is well discussed in the west about Chinese and Russian breaches of the civilian's human rights but little is discussed concerning how Australian citizens are treated once they have challenged the government bureaucratic system which gives the bureaucrats more power than their elected ministers.
+In the West, Chinese and Russian breaches of civilian human rights are well discussed.
+Still, little is discussed concerning how Australian citizens are treated once they have challenged the government's bureaucratic system, which gives the bureaucrats more power than their elected ministers.

-My partner Cathy and I have had 26-years stolen from us because we thought assisting the Australian Federal Police and Victoria Police were our civil duty.
+My partner Cathy and I have had 30 years stolen from us because we thought assisting the Australian Federal Police and Victoria Police was our civil duty.

 This George Close fax interception saga continues in Chapter 7 below.